shukriadams/lastfm-dl/README.md

 ## Authentication

 To read scrobbles, last.fm requires that you are logged in to their website in a browser.
-You can however use any valid last.fm account to do this.
+You can log in with any valid last.fm account, not necessarily the user whose data you intend to download.

 lastfm-dl doesn't need your last.fm password, only the browser cookie that is generated when you log in.
-A cookie is some text stored in your browser, and there are several ways to get it, two of which are explained below.
-Note that all examples below are for Firefox.
+Here are two ways to get this cookie, note that both examples assume your browser is Firefox.

 ### Plugin

-The simplest way to get your cookie with a cookie reading plugin.
+The simplest way to get your cookie is with a cookie reading plugin.

-- install [cookie-editor](https://addons.mozilla.org/en-US/firefox/addon/cookie-editor), allow cookie-editor to pin to your taskbar.
+- install [cookie-editor](https://addons.mozilla.org/en-US/firefox/addon/cookie-editor), allow cookie-editor to pin to your taskbar
-- log in to last.fm.
+- log in to last.fm
-- while viewing any last.fm page click the cookie-editor icon in your taskbar.
+- while viewing any last.fm page click the cookie-editor icon in your taskbar
-- in the lower right corner of the cookie-editor panel click the "export" button, and select "header string".
+- in the lower right corner of the cookie-editor panel click the "export" button, and select "header string", this copies the string to your clipboard
-- create a text file at `~/lastfmdl/cookie` (no extension), paste the cookie string into it and save.
+- create a text file at `~/lastfmdl/cookie` (no extension), paste the cookie string into it and save

 ### Manually

 If you don't want to use a plugin, you can get the cookie string as follows

-- Log in to Last.fm in your browser, go to https://last.fm, your current page address should be https://last.fm/home
+- log in to Last.fm in your browser, go to https://last.fm, your current page address should be https://last.fm/home
-- Access the develop console (Ctrl-Shift-I), and go to the network tab
+- access the develop console (Ctrl-Shift-I), and go to the network tab
-- Click F5 to reload the page, this will show you a long list of stuff on this page, details aren't important.
+- click F5 to reload the page, this will show you a long list of stuff on this page, details aren't important
-- Scroll to the top of the list, the second item's "File" column should say "home".
-Click this, it will open a panel with details for this item.
+- scroll to the top of the list, the second item's "File" column should say "home".
+Click this, it will open a panel with details for this item
-- Under `Headers`, scroll down to the `Request` section, right-click on the `Cookie` entry, and `Copy value`.
+- under `Headers`, scroll down to the `Request` section, right-click on the `Cookie` entry, and `Copy value`.
-- create a text file at `~/lastfmdl/cookie` (no extension), paste the cookie string into it and save.
+- create a text file at `~/lastfmdl/cookie` (no extension), paste the cookie string into it and save

 ### Verifying cookie